GroestlCoin/libgroestlcoin/README.md

 #### Compiling for Testnet

-Currently libbitcoin cannot work with both [testnet](https://en.bitcoin.it/wiki/Testnet) and mainnet.
+Currently libgroestlcoin cannot work with both [testnet](https://en.bitcoin.it/wiki/Testnet) and mainnet.
 This restriction will be lifted in a future version.
-In order to work with testnet in the interim libbitcoin must be recompiled with the testnet option:
+In order to work with testnet in the interim libgroestlcoin must be recompiled with the testnet option:
 ```sh
 $ ./install.sh --enable-testnet
 ```

 #### Compiling with ICU (International Components for Unicode)

-Since the addition of [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) support, libbitcoin conditionally incorporates [ICU](http://site.icu-project.org).
-To use the BIP-39 passphrase normalization feature libbitcoin must be compiled with ICU support.
-Currently [libbitcoin-explorer] is the only other library that accesses this feautre, so if you do not intend to use passphrase normalization ICU can be avoided:
+Since the addition of [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) support, libgroestlcoin conditionally incorporates [ICU](http://site.icu-project.org).
+To use the BIP-39 passphrase normalization feature libgroestlcoin must be compiled with ICU support.
+Currently [libgroestlcoin-explorer] is the only other library that accesses this feautre, so if you do not intend to use passphrase normalization ICU can be avoided:
 ```sh
 $ ./install.sh --with-icu
 ```